comit/sonoff-bridge/Understanding-SwitchMode-and-SwitchTopic.md

 > Set switch mode to FOLLOW (0 = Off, 1 = On)

-While pressing the button/switch (closeing the circuit) the button will send `ON` (directly or via MQTT depending on SwitchTopic) and `OFF` wehen released (open circuit).
+While pressing the button/switch (closing the circuit) the button will send `ON` (directly or via MQTT depending on SwitchTopic) and `OFF` when released (open circuit).

 **SwitchMode 2**

 > Set switch mode to inverted FOLLOW (0 = On, 1 = Off)

-The opposit of Mode 1.
+The opposite of Mode 1.

 ### Conclusion